Structural Mechanics Simulation with Ansys Mechanical

 05 Material definition and parameterization

-- Tips on where material data can be obtained
+- Fundamentals of material data and tips on where material data can be obtained

 - Which material parameters you need and what they mean